aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 helm repo add falcosecurity https://falcosecurity.github.io/charts
 ```

-Falco behavior can be controlled by a [<uconfiguration parameters</u](https://github.com/falcosecurity/charts/tree/master/falco#introduction),
+Falco behavior can be controlled by a [configuration parameters](https://github.com/falcosecurity/charts/tree/master/falco#introduction),
 which can be supplied as runtime parameters while installing the chart or by creating a special purpose file, for example **values.yaml** (you
 can give any name).
-Please reference this [<upage</u](https://github.com/falcosecurity/charts/tree/master/falco#introduction) to
+Please reference this [page](https://github.com/falcosecurity/charts/tree/master/falco#introduction) to
 understand all Falco chart configuration parameters, which control the run time behavior of Falco audit level, log level, output formats etc.

 NOTE: The jsonOutput property is false in the Falco chart parameter file `values.yaml` by default.
 Set to true for JSON formatted output via